mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://www.linkedin.com/pulse/arm-assembly-part-11-firmware-boot-procedures-kevin-m-thomas/) to read the article on LinkedIn.) to read the article on LinkedIn.

+## Lesson 52: ARM Assembly (Part 12 - Von Neumann Architecture)
+This tutorial will discuss Von Neumann Architecture.

+-> Click [HERE](https://www.linkedin.com/pulse/arm-assembly-part-12-von-neumann-architecture-kevin-m-thomas/) to read the article on LinkedIn.) to read the article on LinkedIn.

 ## License
 [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0/)